Frequently Asked Questions

 For better fruit production, especially for indoor plants or self-sterile varieties:

 1. Timing: Pollinate 2-3 hours after the flower opens or early in the morning before it closes.
+The pollen sacs, while tight in the early evening, loosen up by 10pm making harvesting much easier.

 Pollination Alternatives